Google blocks California news in response to bill that would force tech giant to pay

 Stories from California-based news organizations will not be available for an unspecified number of state residents who use Google to search the web, in a show of its might as Google attempts to quash a proposal it has been fighting for years.

-It is a tactic Google has deployed before in the face of laws forcing the company to pay for journalism.
+It is an approach Google has deployed before in the face of laws forcing the company to pay for journalism.
 Critics of the tech giant's hardball tactics have compared it to blackmail.

 In California, the pending law in question would force tech companies like Google and Meta to pay publishers for news content.